dama-lab/multi-atlas-segmentation/README.md

 **Usage**

-There is only one main script: *MASHelperFunctions.sh* which is capable of handling batch brain parcellation (functions with suffix `_batch`) either on the local workstation or on PBS cluster (by simply specifying the `-e` flag as either `local` or `cluster`).
+There is only one main script: *MASHelperFunctions.sh* which is capable of handling batch brain parcellation (functions with suffix `_batch`) either on the local workstation or on PBS cluster by simply specifying the `-e` flag as either `local` or `cluster`).  (suport for Slurm cluster is also under development.)
 To load the script, simply type `source MASHelperFunctions.sh` to load all corresponding functions.

 To get help for each function, type `function_name -h`.